Acoustique et mécanique des matériaux poreux

 Defence (since 2010)

-- C. Lagarrigue (2013), Efficient acoustic metamaterials for the absorption of sound in the audible frequency range : simulation and experiments
+- C. Lagarrigue (2013), Efficient acoustic metamaterials for the absorption of sound in the audible frequency range : simulations and experiments

 - N. Nemati (2012), Macroscopic theory of sound propagation in rigid-framed porous materials allowing for spatial dispersion : principle and validation, download the PhD here